Spinal fusion surgery for low back pain has gotten quite a bad reputation for delivering poor results.

-Because it is a painful, dangerous, and costly surgery, surgeons should only offer spinal fusion surgery for the most severe symptoms and clearly defined pathology, but sadly this is not always the case.
+Because it is a painful, dangerous, and costly surgery, surgeons should only recommend spinal fusion surgery for the most severe symptoms and—I can't stress this enough—only when there is a clearly defined anatomical problem that will be addressed with fusion.
+Sadly, this is not always the case.

 An unbelievable first opinion

 Even if the fusion did provide pain relief, it would only be temporary until the next level of the spine wore out and started causing pain.
-The spine is meant to move and fusing three levels, especially in a 19 year old, completely alters the biomechanics of the spine.
+The spine is meant to move, and fusing 3 levels, especially in a 19 year old, completely alters the biomechanics of the spine.
 In the spine surgery world, the term "fusion disease" is used to describe the ongoing or worsening pain that follows a multilevel fusion.

-Get a correct preoperative diagnosis
+Get an accurate preoperative diagnosis

-This young man's scan and x-rays did not show any pathology that would warrant a fusion.
+This young man's scan and X-rays did not show any pathology that would warrant a fusion.

-I can't stress this enough.
-Fusion surgery does work very well for discrete pathology.
-Severe degenerative disc disease of one (or maybe two) level(s), spondylolisthesis, tumor, fracture or infection all can be successfully treated with a fusion that removes the motion at a painful motion segment.
+Lumbar fusion does work very well for certain conditions.
+Severe degenerative disc disease of one (or maybe 2) level(s), spondylolisthesis, tumor, fracture, or infection all can be successfully treated with a fusion that removes the motion at a painful motion segment.
 But this young man did not have any of these problems, so a fusion would be unlikely to help him.

-Patients need to question surgery
+Patients need to question the need for a fusion

 There is no way to justify a reckless use of fusion surgery such as the recommendation that this man received, and it typifies what is wrong with fusion surgery today.